2022’s Top 10 HighlightsDecember 27, 2022

 8: Veteran Affairs Community-Based Outpatient Clinic

 The major pieces of construction on the new VA Community-Based Outpatient Clinic in Rapid City took place in 2022.
-By the summer, the interior framing was complete, the drop-off canopy was installed, and the inside of the building began to visually to shape.
+By the summer, the interior framing was complete, the drop-off canopy was installed, and the inside of the building began to visually take shape.
 In the fall, we enclosed the building by installing windows, finishing the masonry, and adding metal panels to the exterior.
 By the time winter settled in, much of our work was focused on the interiors and a quarter of the space was bearing near completion.
-The building will be turned over to the Department of the interior in Spring 2023.
+The building will be turned over to the Department of the Interior in Spring 2023.

 9: Sky Ridge